rancilio-pid/clevercoffee-manual/README.md

 Click here for the English manual: [Link](https://manual.rancilio-pid.de/en/)

-You can find more about the project on the [Rancilio PID Website](http://rancilio-pid.de/).
+You can find more about the project on the [Clever Coffee Website](http://clevercoffee.de/).

 ## Contributing